 Bolivia is a landlocked country and sometimes referred to as the “Tibet of South America” due to its high altitude.
-Bolivia is not for the faint of heart.
-Among its must-see sights number the "world's most dangerous road," and endless desert salt flats; even its capital – La Paz, the highest in the world – is hard to reach.
-But for the traveller willing to endure, Bolivia is a trip back in time.
-With the most visible indigenous culture south of Guatemala, coca leaves and bowler-sporting indigena are common sights, while its geography is truly extreme: running from the Amazon jungle to the Andes and from the edge of the Incan empire at Lake Titicaca to the edge of the Atacama Desert
+Among its must-see sights are the beautiful, endless desert salt flats.
+Bolivia is a trip back in time, with the most visible indigenous culture south of Guatemala, coca leaves and bowler-sporting indigena are common sights, while its geography is truly extreme: running from the Amazon jungle to the Andes and from the edge of the Incan empire at Lake Titicaca to the edge of the Atacama Desert

 Expect the unexpected on an adventure through Bolivia, a country experiencing a surge in popularity due in part to its stunning landscapes and the rich cultural heritage of its indigenous populations.
 Explore the historic capital of Sucre and sky-high La Paz, experience life at a traditional hacienda, and watch the sunset from atop the sweeping Salar de Uyuni.
 Join us as we uncover a true South American treasure high in the Andes.